WebAssembly Diversification for Malware Evasion: Experimental Methodology

 \subsection{Research Questions}

 \begin{itemize}

 \item \textbf{RQ1.
-To what extent can malware detection be bypassed by WebAssembly diversification?} With this research question, we evaluate the feasibility of binary transformations on malware and how they affect the detection of cryptomalware.
+To what extent can cryptojacking malware detection be bypassed by WebAssembly diversification?} With this research question, we evaluate the feasibility of binary transformations on malware and how they affect the detection of cryptojacking.

 \item \textbf{RQ2.
-To what extent can the attacker minimize the number of calls to the detection oracle?} In real-world scenarios, the number of calls to the oracle is limited.
+To what extent can the attacker minimize the number of calls to the cryptojacking detection oracle?} In real-world scenarios, the number of calls to the oracle is limited.
 With this question, we analyze the ability of our technique at limiting the number of oracles calls made during the evasion process.

 \item \textbf{RQ3.
-To what extent do the evasion techniques impact malware functionality?} The evasion algorithms might generate variants that evade the detectors but modify their core malicious functionality.
+To what extent do the evasion techniques impact cryptojacking malware functionality?} The evasion algorithms might generate variants that evade the detectors but modify their core malicious functionality.
 This research question evaluates the correctness of the created variants, as well as their efficiency.

 \item \textbf{RQ4.
-What are the most effective transformations for WebAssembly malware evasion?} This research question provides empirical evidence on which types of transformations are better for WebAssembly cryptomalware evasion. \end{itemize}
+What are the most effective transformations for WebAssembly cryptojacking malware evasion?} This research question provides empirical evidence on which types of transformations are better for WebAssembly cryptojacking evasion.

+\item \textbf{RQ5.
+To what extent can Wasm diversification evade cryptojacking detection with MINOS?} In this research question, we evaluate the feasibility of our technique for evading a state-of-the-art detector, MINOS, which is tailored to the analysis of WebAssembly.